Navigate to top

 The various measures require technological development and a high level of expertise, and in many ways, they represent a breakthrough in the industry.

-Solar panels provide fish with a less energy footprint
+Solar panels provide fish with a reduced carbon footprint

-Lerøy Kjærelva is a RAS facility, which means that 99 per cent of the water is reused.
-Because you use so little water resources, it is environmentally friendly and sustainable.
+Lerøy Kjærelva is a RAS (Recirculating Aquaculture Systems) facility, which means that 99% of the water is reused.
+Because little water resources are used, it is environmentally friendly and sustainable.
 The RAS technology still requires more electricity to purify the water used.
-This means that fish from RAS facilities have a higher energy footprint than traditional farming.
+This means that fish from RAS facilities have a higher energy footprint than fish traditional farming, however the solar panels contribute to a lower activity carbon footprint in total.

 The solar panel, which is placed on a 14,000 square meter roof, provides an annual electricity saving of approximately 1.2 gigawatt hours, which is equivalent to the annual electricity consumption of approximately 75 households!